Kathy Kelley, Ph.D.

 Agricultural Business Management Social Media Webinars

 A series of webinars were developed by Agricultural Entrepreneurship extension members.
-In conjunction with Jeffrey Hyde, associate professor of agricultural economics, I developed and delivered a webinar informing clientele about the benefits of using YouTube, features, and examples.
-The webinar can be found at: http://extension.psu.edu/farm-business/webinars/webinars
+In conjunction with Jeffrey Hyde, professor of agricultural economics, I developed and delivered a webinar informing clientele about the benefits of using YouTube, features, and examples.
+The webinar can be at found http://extension.psu.edu/farm-business/webinars/webinars